- Currently, 1 trillion to 1.2 trillion insects are raised on farms annually for food and animal feed.

 Feed for livestock

 Although insects have been fed live and dead as a supplement to livestock, particularly fish and birds, for decades (Van Huis et al. 2013), there is an emerging industry working to replace a significant amount of chicken feed and fish feed (particularly fishmeal) with insect products.
 This trend is driven by the possibility that farming insects to feed livestock could be cheaper than using soy, corn, or fishmeal.
 There are also some potential benefits to livestock health and welfare from introducing insects into their diets.
 And, companies have claimed that there may be environmental advantages to feeding livestock and fish insects instead of soy, corn, or fishmeal.
 For further information, see the April 2020 invertebrate welfare newsletter (Rowe 2020).
-A deeper exploration of these questions will be presented in the second part of this series.

 In Asia, Latin America, and Africa, insects are already a regular part of many peoples’ diets (Van Huis et al. 2013).
 While a massive portion of these insects are collected wild, hundreds of billions of them are farmed.
 There are also many semi-agricultural practices used to encourage wild insect population growth for food purposes (Van Huis et al. 2013).